jrief/django-formset/docs/source/richtext-extensions.rst

   attribute of the object declared inside the extension script as explained in the previous section.
   It takes an HTMLFormControlsCollection_ as its only argument.
 This collection contains all the fields of the given dialog form.
 The function must return a plain JavaScript object which then is merged into the editor's document state.
+This is the most flexible way, because it can be programmed in JavaScript.

 .. _HTMLFormControlsCollection: https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection